 To sign up for any of our free newsletters, click here; to unsubscribe, go here.
 Or, you can write to us by mail at: Toronto Life Email Preferences, 111 Queen St. E., Suite 320, Toronto, Ont.
 M5C 1S2.

 To submit a letter or comment in response to a Toronto Life article, please send an email to email@example.com, or mail it to: Letters, Toronto Life, 111 Queen St. E., Suite 320, Toronto, Ont.
 M5C 1S2.

 Article queries and unsolicited manuscripts should be emailed to firstname.lastname@example.org, or mailed to: Toronto Life, Editorial Department, 111 Queen St. E., Suite 320, Toronto, Ont.
 M5C 1S2.

 We do not consider simultaneous submissions or material that has been previously published.
 We are not responsible for the return or loss of unsolicited manuscripts.
 We try to respond to all submissions as quickly as possible, however, due to volume, the process may take several weeks.

-You’ll find answers to common questions about the latest version of the Toronto Life app for iPad here.
-Please note that if you purchased your subscription through Apple Newsstand and have an issue related to your subscription or account, we do not have your information on file and will not be able to look up your subscription.
-Please contact Apple support directly.
+You’ll find answers to common questions about the latest version of the Toronto Life magazine app here.
+Please note that if you purchased your subscription or single issue through the app, we do not have your information on file and will not be able to look up your subscription.
+Please contact the digital store directly.

 For general advertising inquiries, please contact email@example.com, or call 416-955-4960.
 For Marketplace (classified) advertising inquiries, please email firstname.lastname@example.org, or call 416-364-3333, ext.
 3016.
 To advertise an event listing, please go to the TOdo sales page.
 For more information, please go to our advertising page.